 For that dash represents all the time they spent alive on earth and now only those who loved them know what that little line is worth.

 The dash, the speaker defines, represents every day that this person spent on earth and who they spent it with.
 A reader should take note of the fact that in this version of the poem the man speaking is male but the deceased is un-gendered.
 This allows a reader to consider any person, including themselves, as the deceased.

 That “little line” (another example of alliteration) is worth a lot when one considers it, the man says.
 He goes into detail about what doesn’t matter in life in the fourth stanza.
-Life, its purpose and its brevity is one of the major themes of ‘The Dash’.
-The man makes sure to note that it doesn’t matter if we own cars of houses or cash.
+Life, its purpose, and its brevity is one of the major themes of ‘The Dash’.
+The man makes sure to note that it doesn’t matter if we own cars, houses, or cash.
 These things are useless in the end.
 What does matter is “how we spend our dash”.